mesosphere/kommander-applications/hack/knative/README.md

 **What it does:**
 - Reads the extra-images.txt file generated in Step 1
-- Updates existing KNative entries in licenses.d2iq.yaml
+- Completely replaces all existing KNative entries in licenses.d2iq.yaml
+- Processes ALL images from extra-images.txt without deduplication
-- Adds new KNative images if they don't exist
+- Adds KNative operator images (not included in extra-images.txt)
-- Uses proper knative-v{version} ref format
+- Uses proper version-specific ref format for all entries
 - Maps images to correct GitHub repositories

+**Key Features:**
+- **Clean replacement**: Removes all existing KNative entries and adds fresh ones
+- **No deduplication**: Processes every image in extra-images.txt, including duplicates
+- **Source of truth**: Uses extra-images.txt + version parameter as definitive source
+- **Operator image management**: Automatically includes operator images with correct versioning
+- **Positioning**: Places operator images first, followed by extra-images.txt content

 **Output:**
 - Updates licenses.d2iq.yaml with current image digests and version refs